Book – Get Out of Your Own way

 GRAHAM GREENE

-- Taking Actions – Instead of lecturing, criticizing, or intellectualizing, try using analogies that will help the other person feel what you feel.
+• Taking Actions – Instead of lecturing, criticizing, or intellectualizing, try using analogies to help the other person feel what you feel.

 Waiting Until It’s Too Late –

-- If it takes a death or a life-threatening illness to wake you up, it might just be too late.
+• It might be too late if it takes a death or a life-threatening illness to wake you up.

-- Question to Ponder over – If you continue living the way you are, will you be able to say, at age 80, that everything important has been resolved and completed?
+• Question to Ponder over – If you continue living the way you are, will you be able to say, at age 80, that everything necessary has been resolved and completed?

 Saying Yes When You Want to Say No –